"Picardy." YourDictionary, n.d. Web. 11 October 2018. <http://www.yourdictionary.com/picardy>.

 Picardy. (n.d.).
 Retrieved October 11th, 2018, from http://www.yourdictionary.com/picardy

 A historical region of northern France bordering on the English Channel.
-The name was first used in the 13th century for a number of small feudal holdings.
+The name was first used in the 1200s for a number of small feudal holdings.
 Picardy was contested by France and England during the Hundred Years' War and became part of the French crown lands in 1477.

 In any case, only the eastern districts would have been affected by invaders from over the Rhine, the chief seat of the Belgae proper being in the west, the country occupied by the Bellovaci, Ambiani and Atrebates, to which it is probable (although the reading is uncertain) that Caesar gives the distinctive name Belgium (corresponding to the old provinces of Picardy and Artois).